 To collect, preserve, and curate archeological specimens and records.
 The lab also trains students, conducts archeological research and disseminates information about Texas' vast archeological legacy.Learn More

-We are currently full for Summer 2022 volunteers and interns, please check back in early July for Fall 2022 appointments here.
+We are currently processing Fall 2022 volunteers and interns applications.
+Please check back in mid-October for Spring 2023 appointments here.

 Texas Archeology Month